khanalankitt/TU-NOTICE-SCRAPER/README.md

 <h1>CSIT Notice Scraper</h1>
 This repository contains a Node.js-based web scraper that checks for new CSIT-related notices published on the IOST website and sends them to a Discord channel via a webhook.
-The scraper runs automatically every hour and checks for new notices containing the keywords "CSIT" and "2079".
+The scraper runs automatically every minute and checks for new notices containing the keywords "CSIT" and "2079".
 If new notices are found, they are sent to a designated Discord channel.

 <h2>Features</h2>
 <ul>